tomrake/pico-msys2-setup/README.md

-# THESE INSTRUCTIONS HAVE NOT BEEN VETTED FOR MSYS2!!
+# A raspberrypi/pico-setup fork

+This script has been forked from https://github.com/raspberrypi/pico-setup.
+This script has been adapted to run under the msys2 development enviroment on Windows.
+This script has been adapted to add downloading or toolchains used to cross-compile to pico,pico2 hardware.

+## The enviroment interface

+The pico-sdk from raspberrypi had an interface through various enviroment variables.
+During the execution of the original pico-setup various enviroment variables are set in ~/.bashrc.
+The most significant of which is PICO_SDK_PATH, along with PICO_EXAMPLES_PATH, PICO_EXTRAS_PATH and PICO_PLAYGROUND_PATH.

+For msys2 setup of pico the following enviroment variable are set,PICO_ARM_TOOLCHAIN_PATH,PICO_TOOLCHAIN_PATH, PICO_RISCV_TOOLCHAIN_PATH

 # Note on toolchains

 The source for varous tool chains is found on:

 https://github.com/raspberrypi/pico-vscode/blob/d975f430f3a5daea9e28f2358647ce96fd4eff9b/data/0.18.0/supportedToolchains.ini

+# THESE INSTRUCTIONS HAVE NOT BEEN VETTED FOR MSYS2!!

 # Pico-series microcontroller Command Line Setup